gilphilbert/falk-ns/README.md

         * Add user
         * Edit user
         * Remove user
-    * User-based database entries (use a "users" array per entry with the userIDs in an array)
 * Artist art (will need to come from an online source, musicbrainz?)
 * Queue
     * Clear queue